Blue Envoy: Green Sparkler

 Work on the Stage 2 missile did not begin until sometime later, initially under the name Green Sparkler.
 Stage 2 was tasked with effectively countering bomber aircraft flying at supersonic speeds at very high altitudes that were potentially launching stand-off missiles from hundreds of miles range.
 In order to stop these attacks before they reached their launching points, the missile had to have long range.
 This, in turn, demanded high speed as there would only be a short time between detection on radar and the aircraft reaching their launching areas.

 Green Sparkler had a design range of over 200 nmi.
-This was beyond what could be effectively guided using a semi-active radar homing like the ones used on Thunderbird and Bloodhound.
+This was beyond what could be effectively guided using a semi-active radar homing like the systems used on Thunderbird and Bloodhound.
 Instead, Green Sparkler used command guidance for much of the mission, switching to an active radar seeker in the last 10 miles of the approach.
 Two seekers were considered, one using a continuous wave radar with separate transmit and receive dishes in the nose, and another using a pulse doppler radar using a single dish.
 Both were to also offer home-on-jamming.

 Some consideration was given to using the US's BOMARC for the Stage 2 role.
-This was ultimately rejected because while the BOMARC had the desired active radar seeker, it was (at that time) a simple non-doppler pulse unit that would be very easy to jam using the recently introduced carcinotron.
+This was ultimately rejected; while the BOMARC had the desired active radar seeker, it was (at that time) a simple non-doppler pulse unit that would be very easy to jam using the recently introduced carcinotron.
 They also considered the 300 nmi range excessive, given that the AMES Type 80 radars that would be providing initial aiming had a range of just over 200 nmi, meaning this very large missile's range performance would be somewhat wasted.

 As the Soviets introduced new bomber designs, it appeared that there would be a period in the late 1950s where the Stage 1 missiles would not be adequate while the Stage 2 missile would still be under development.
 This led to the introduction of the "vulgar fractions"; Stage 1 1/2 and Stage 1 3/4.
 Stage 1 1/2 was an updated Thunderbird with new radars, while Stage 1 3/4 was a slightly modified version of Green Sparkler using semi-active guidance instead of an active seeker and thus offering a shorter maximum range on the order of 150 nmi.

 This shorter-range proposal became Blue Envoy.
 By this time the Royal Navy was concerned about similar stand-off missile attacks against their ships.
 They developed a requirement for a similar long-range missile.
-Bristol's design was the only entry for this contest.
+Bristol submitted Blue Envoy for this role, and it was the only entry for this contest.